 Earhart School Art Docent Program runs by parent volunteers, & art lessons for each classroom are provided.
-Anyone interested in being an art docent can sign up with their child's teacher.
-Art supplies are provided by Earhart PTA!
-Please support our PTA through our easiest fundraise sources:
+Anyone interested in being an art docent should sign up through MySchoolAnywhere or contact email@example.com.
+Funding for the program's art supplies is provided by Earhart PTA.

 Hands-On Art Lessons & PowerPoint Presentations

 Would like to obtain a copy for your class?